filipekiss/nebula/README.md

-I recommend you take a look at the `lua/nebula/mappings.lua` file, so you can grasp what the default mappings do (I've commented all of them) and get an understanding of how we can map keys.
+I recommend you take a look at the `lua/nebula/mappings.lua` file, so you can grasp what the default mappings do (I've commented all of them) and get an understanding of how keys are mapped.

 Since Neovim has multiple editing modes (normal, insert, visual, etc…), it makes sense that mappings are (usually) applied to a single mode at a time.